launchql/launchql/packages/graphile-gen/README.md

 # graphile-gen

-Generate JS files for mutations/queries for your Graphile GraphQL projects
+Generate the GraphQL mutations/queries for your PostGraphile projects

 * assumes using simple inflection